ubirch/ubirch-client-go/README.md

 the `-v $(pwd):/data` parameter can be omitted.

 ## Interface Description
-The UBIRCH client provides HTTP endpoints for *ubirching* both original data that will be hashed by the client, and direct data hash injection, i.e. the SHA256 digest of the original data.
+The UBIRCH client provides HTTP endpoints for both original data, which will be hashed by the client, and direct data hash injection, i.e. the SHA256 digest of the original data.

 | Method | Path | Content-Type | Description |